How can I troubleshoot high replica lag with Amazon RDS for MySQL?

 Long-running queries on the primary instance

-Long-running queries on the primary DB instance that take an equal amount of time to run on the replica DB instance can increase the seconds_behind_master.
-For example, if you start a change on the primary DB instance and it takes one hour to run, by the time that change starts running on the replica, the lag is one hour.
+Long-running queries on the primary DB instance that take an equal amount of time to run on the replica DB instance can increase seconds_behind_master.
+For example, if you initiate a change on the primary instance and it takes an hour to run, then the lag is one hour.
 Because the change might also take one hour to complete on the replica, by the time the change is complete, the total lag is approximately two hours.
-This is an expected delay, but you can minimize this lag by monitoring the slow query log on the master.
+This is an expected delay, but you can minimize this lag by monitoring the slow query log on the primary instance.
 You can also identify long-running statements to reduce lag.
 Then, break long-running statements into smaller statements or transactions.
 For more information, see Accessing the MySQL slow query and general logs.

 Insufficient DB instance class size or storage

-If the replica DB instance class or storage configuration is smaller than the primary, then the replica might throttle because of insufficient resources.
-The replica will be unable to keep up with the changes made on the primary.
-Be sure that the DB instance type of the replica is the same or higher than the primary DB instance.
+If the replica DB instance class or storage configuration is lower than the primary, then the replica might throttle because of insufficient resources.
+The replica will be unable to keep up with the changes made on the primary instance.
+Make sure that the DB instance type of the replica is the same or higher than the primary DB instance.
 For replication to operate effectively, each read replica requires the same amount of compute and storage resources as the source DB instance.
 For more information, see DB instance classes.

 Parallel queries run on the primary DB instance

 If you run queries in parallel on the primary, they are committed in a serial order on the replica.
 This is because the MySQL replication is single threaded (SQL_THREAD), by default.
-If a high volume of writes to the source DB instance occur in parallel, the writes to the read replica are serialized using a single SQL_THREAD.
+If a high volume of writes to the source DB instance occurs in parallel, the writes to the read replica are serialized using a single SQL_THREAD.
 This can cause a lag between the source DB instance and read replica.